JLoewy/ScrollSegmentedControl/README.md

 # ScrollSegmentControl

-A description of this package.
+A horizontally scrollable segment control implementation in SwiftUI